vidul-nikolaev-petrov/nums2wordsBG/README.md

 # nums2wordsBG 🇧🇬
-### Converts numbers from numeric to verbal in Bulgarian
+Converts numbers from numeric to verbal in Bulgarian.

 ## Install